 Most Grand Canyon visitors fly into Phoenix Sky Harbor Airport because it is the closest major international airport to the South Rim, the most visited part of the National Park; just over 3.5 hours' drive (231 miles).
-Sky Harbor is the 8th busiest airport in the US, moving over 40.5 million passengers in 2011, according to the Airports Council International.
-Nearly 1,300 flights arrive and depart daily, making it the logical choice for flying into Arizona for a Grand Canyon vacation.
+Sky Harbor is a busy airport welcoming flights and airlines from all over the world.
+From here, you can rent a car or even take a quick 20-minute jumper flight to Flagstaff (FLG).

 231 miles to the South Rim; 3 hours 35 minutes drive from Phoenix to Grand Canyon South Rim

 Flying into Las Vegas and visiting the West Rim of the Grand Canyon is quickly becoming the easiest way to see Grand Canyon's West Rim, which is the home of the Grand Canyon Skywalk.
 Mind you, this is NOT part of Grand Canyon National Park.
 But many helicopter tours, high-end vehicle tours, and river trips depart from Las Vegas.
 You can fly a commercial plane into Las Vegas from almost any city across the globe making Las Vegas increasingly more popular of a Grand Canyon hub than Arizona.
 McCarran offers nonstop scheduled service to Canada, Germany, Mexico, the Philippines, South Korea, Switzerland, the United Kingdom and many others.

 121 miles to the West Rim; 2 hours 30 minutes drive from Las Vegas to Grand Canyon West